 Firefighter / Medic Recruitment

-A career with a fully integrated fire and emergency medical service is exciting, fulfilling, diverse and challenging.
+A career with St. Albert Fire Services offers an exciting and fulfilling experience in a fully integrated fire and emergency medical service.
 Soon to be operating from four stations, St. Albert Fire Services members are ready to respond to any emergency 24 hours a day, 365 days a year.
 The department's dedicated team of professionals saves lives and protects properties by responding quickly and effectively to suppress fires and provide medical and rescue attention in disasters and other emergencies.
-We provide our members with ongoing professional development in firefighting, fire prevention, medical response, and search and rescue techniques.
+We prioritize the ongoing professional development of our members, ensuring you stay at the forefront of firefighting, fire prevention, medical response, and search and rescue techniques.

 Review the Duties of a Firefighter